 Once again, it is the last day of the year.
 Once again, it is 31st December.
 Which means tomorrow is the new day of a new year.
-A day for the masses to start something new, or at-least planning and trying to.
+A day for the masses to start something new, or at least planning and trying to.
 We all have so fashionably fashioned this practice to the term — Resolution.
-So come tomorrow from college grads to professionals, young to the elderly will commit self to some “Resolution” to do and achieve something.
+So come tomorrow from college grads to professionals, young to the elderly will commit themselves to some “Resolution” to do and achieve something.
 And why is that? ’Cause it’s a new year!’, they would say in reply.

 You know what, it doesn’t matter.